-The Industrial-Organizational Psychologist (TIP) is the official publication of the Society for Industrial and Organizational Psychology, Inc. It is posted online quarterly by the Society for Industrial and Organizational Psychology, Inc., 440 East Poe Road Ste 101, Bowling Green OH 43402-1355.
+The Industrial-Organizational Psychologist (TIP) is the official publication of the Society for Industrial and Organizational Psychology, Inc. It is posted online quarterly by the Society for Industrial and Organizational Psychology, Inc., 470 W. Broad St. #1164, Columbus, OH 43215.
 More than 9,000 members and other interested readers are notified when a new issue is made available.

-Opinions expressed are those of the writers and do not necessarily reflect the official position of the Society for Industrial and Organizational Psychology, the American Psychological Association, or the Association for Psychological Science, unless so stated.
+Opinions expressed are those of the writers and do not necessarily reflect the official position of the Society for Industrial and Organizational Psychology unless so stated.

 Information for TIP Contributors:

 TIP encourages submissions of papers addressing issues related to the practice, science, and/or teaching of industrial and organizational psychology.
 Preference is given to submissions that have broad appeal to SIOP members, that represent and acknowledge diverse perspectives, and that are written to be understood by a diverse range of readers.

 Preparation and Submission of Manuscripts, Articles, and News Items

 Authors may correspond with Editor Adriane M. F. Sanders, via email, at email@example.com.
 All manuscripts, articles, and news items for publication consideration should be submitted in electronic form (Word compatible); please contact the Editor at the above email address if you have questions about the process or the submission itself.
 Three thousand (3,000) words is an approximate target/maximum for such submissions, but departures from this requirement may be negotiated with the editor.
 Submissions should be written according to the Publication Manual of the American Psychological Association, 7th edition.
 Submissions should be written in a manner that is consistent in all ways with SIOP’s Anti-Harassment Policy.